Wedding Cake Tutorial

 I shared this royal wedding cake tutorial in Snippets magazine when Prince William and Kate Middleton were about to get married,

-This was my final cake which took me god knows how many hours to make.
-Obviously, it doesn't look as extravagant as the actual royal wedding cake but I was happy with it...What do you guys think?
+This royal wedding cake took me god knows how many hours to make.
+Obviously, it doesn’t look as extravagant as Prince William’s actual wedding cake but I was VERY happy with it!

 I would have shared pictures of this cake sooner but I wasn’t able to, due to my crazy nausea.
 But, better late than never… right?

 The cake was entirely made of styrofoam cake dummies since it was not for a real wedding and I did not know what I would do with all that cake…lol.

 Even though this cake is not edible, it’s one of those cakes that I am really proud of.
 I LOVED how it turned out and felt that all those hours of work paid off in the end.